aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-signature-to-image/_index.md

 ## Introduction

 Adding a handwritten or digital signature to a picture is a frequent requirement for contracts, invoices, or any document that needs proof of authenticity.
-With **Aspose.PSD for Java** you can **draw image on canvas** and treat the signature as just another overlay layer.
+With **Aspose.PSD for Java** you can **draw image canvas** and treat the signature as just another overlay layer.
 In this **java image processing tutorial** we’ll walk through the entire workflow—from loading the base picture and the signature file, to initializing graphics, drawing the overlay, and finally **save image png java**‑style.

 ## Quick Answers
-- **What does “draw image on canvas” mean?** It refers to rendering one image onto another using the `Graphics` class.
+- **What does “draw image canvas” mean?** It refers to rendering one image onto another using the `Graphics` class.
 - **How to add a signature in Java?** Load the signature file as an `Image` and use `Graphics.drawImage`.
 - **Which Aspose.PSD version is required?** Any recent 24.x release; the code works with the latest library.
-- **Can I overlay multiple images?** Yes—repeat the `drawImage` call with different sources.
+- **Can I overlay multiple images?** Yes—repeat the `drawImage` call with different sources, enabling a **multiple image overlay**.
 - **Do I need a license?** A trial works for development; a commercial license is required for production.

 ## What Is “Draw Image on Canvas”?
 In Aspose.PSD terminology, drawing an image on a canvas means painting one `Image` object onto another using a `Graphics` context.
 This operation is the backbone of **overlay images java** techniques such as adding watermarks, logos, or signatures.

+## How to draw image canvas with Aspose.PSD
+Below is the step‑by‑step process you’ll follow to place a signature onto any PSD or raster image.

 ## Why Use Aspose.PSD for Overlaying a Signature?
 - **Full PSD support** – works with layers, masks, and transparency.